 Cost for app development by stages

 The whole app development process can be divided into four main stages.
 Let’s take a look at how much each of them might cost and what percentage of the overall process they make up for.
-Keep in mind that the calculations below are based on the hourly rate of $45 and are applicable to medium-complexity projects, such as an on-demand delivery app or a fitness app.

 - Discovery stage, during which the team analyzes the market and the target audience, calculates the risks, and comes up with the solutions that can make the app a success.